VYD3N/lsdgb-game/README.md

 ## Game Description
 - **LSDGB** ("LSD Gummy Bear") is a fast-paced, colorful shooter where you play as a groovy gummy bear fighting off conformity!
+- **New Logo:** The start screen now features a vibrant, psychedelic LSDGB logo (`lsdgb-logo.png`) for a professional and eye-catching introduction.
 - **4:3 Playable Area:** The game action is strictly confined to a central 4:3 area (960x720) within a widescreen 16:9 canvas (1280x720).
-This ensures the controls never overlap the playfield.
+The canvas always maintains a 4:3 aspect ratio, centered in the browser window, with sidebars or letterboxing as needed.
+This ensures the controls never overlap the playfield and the game never appears stretched or squished, regardless of device or window size.
+- **Responsive, Cross-Device Design:** The game is fully responsive and works on desktops, laptops, tablets, and phones.
+The canvas is always centered, and the play area is never distorted.
+Landscape mode is enforced on mobile for the best experience.
 - **Controls Anchored to Corners:** The D-pad and fire button are now anchored to the absolute bottom-left and bottom-right corners of the screen, maximizing comfort and keeping the playfield completely unobstructed.
 - **Maximized Distance & Size:** Both controls are as far from the playfield as possible and are larger for easy, ergonomic use.
 - **Visual Boundaries:** Faint lines mark the edges of the playfield for clarity.